New Member Information

 We want you to have access to resources that can help your child to meet health goals.
 That's why we offer the following programs.

 - Member Advisory Group — Each quarter, Blue Cross and Blue Shield of Texas (BCBSTX) holds a Member Advisory Group (MAG) Meeting so that we can find out how we can serve you better.
 If you would like to come and share your ideas with BCBSTX staff and community partners on what you like about your plan benefits or where we can do better, please contact the STAR Kids member advocate in your area for details.
-For the Travis Service Area call toll-free at 1-877-375-9097, or in MRSA Central call 1-855-497-0857; TTY at 7-1-1.
+For the Travis Service Area call toll-free at 1-877-375-9097, or in the Central Service Area call 1-855-497-0857; TTY at 7-1-1.
 Find a MAG meeting.